geoscript/geoscript-py/doc/index.rst

 GeoScript PY is a Python implementation of GeoScript for Jython platform.

 Check out the :ref:`quick start <quickstart>` to get started with GeoScript.
-The `API reference <api>` contains documentation about all GeoScript modules.
+The :ref:`API reference <api>` contains documentation about all GeoScript modules.

 .. toctree::
    :maxdepth: 1